-The lives and labors of millions, which were buried in the East, would have been more profitably employed in the improvement of their native course.
-Williams, Henry Smith, The Historian's History of the World, vol. 8, p.
+The lives and labors of millions, which were buried in the East, would have been more profitably employed in the improvement of their native cou -- Williams, Henry Smith, The Historian's History of the World, vol. 8, p.
 480.

-assume that the total number executed by the church was much larger than the number of witches, probably by a factor of at least 2 or 3 (at least, we read much more above executed than about witches).
+Let us consider the estimate of 9 million witches killed, in another way.
+Our main concern is not with the number of witches killed, but with the total number executed b assume that the total number executed by the church was much larger than the number of witches, probably by a factor of at least 2 or 3 (at least, we read much more able executed than about witches).
 If Voigt felt that 40 (or even 60) witches executed per 30 years was a reasonable rate, he probably would have felt that 80 total executions per 30 years was reasonable, as well.
 This, extrapolated to Europe for 500 years, yields 18 million executions.
 Extending the argument to other regions dominated by the South America and India) may at least double the figure to 36 million, and then extending the figures to the full 1260 year reign of the Papacy or adding in the 15 million would undoubtedly bring the total over 50 million.
 This gives added support to the oft quoted estimate of 50 million.
 This does not even include those executed in specia wars, and does not include those who died in prison due to illness or maltreatment or suicide.
 Voigt's area of Germany must have had a prison, so it is reasonable to assu nearly 15,000 prisons in all in Europe.
 If each year, four people died in each prison due to illness or mistreatment or suicide, then there would be 60,000 deaths per year, this gives 60 million deaths, but not all the responsibility of the Papacy.
 Though we will never know the exact number this side of eternity, it is reasonable to conclude the reality many times too small.